What kind of mold is in my house? Is it toxic mold?

-Mold cannot be identified by sight and there are thousands of species of mold.
-My job is the first step, which is to collect samples and have them analyzed by a laboratory, then the lab can let you and your adjuster know if there is any cause for concern.
+Mold cannot be identified properly by sight and there are thousands of species of mold.
+The first step is to collect samples and have them analyzed by a laboratory.
+Once analyzed, the lab can let you and your adjuster know if there is any cause for concern.

 How did the mold get into my house?